Training Programme

 Research Software Summer School: Going beyond Notebooks

 Have you started your coding journey, but want to move beyond Jupyter Notebooks?
-Do you enjoy coding, but want to improve your core skills so you can confidently access and use the massive repositories of open-source software for your research?
-In this summer school, you will learn how to create and integrate software into your […] Read more
+In this summer school, you will learn how to create and integrate software into your research by developing the foundational programming skills needed to be fully comfortable in the digital research domain. […] Read more